apos/rapid-bulky-wshc-by-apos/README.md

 ### More to come

 - Detailed instructions, video
-- More versions to come (OLED sizes, breakount boards, 30/38 pin layout of ESP32, battery pack,).
+- More versions to come (OLED sizes, breakout boards, 30/38 pin layout of ESP32, battery pack,).

 # Reference designs (versions)